Buying Guides · Last updated 2 June 2026

 The Risks of Buying Off-Plan

-- Developer insolvency: If the developer runs into financial difficulty before completion, your stage payments are at risk unless you have stage payment insurance.
-This is the single biggest risk in off-plan purchasing and must be addressed in your contract.
+• Developer insolvency: If the developer runs into financial difficulty before completion, your stage payments are at risk unless you have stage payment insurance.
+This is the single biggest risk in off-plan purchasing and must be addressed in your contract before you exchange.

-- Delays: Construction projects run late.
-This is simply reality.
+• Delays: Construction projects run late.
 Large mixed-use developments like EuroCity involve multiple contractors, planning requirements, and infrastructure decisions that can push timelines out.
 Budget for the possibility of living or renting elsewhere longer than planned.

-- Market conditions change: You lock in a price today and complete in two years.
-If the market moves down in that time, you will have overpaid relative to current market value at completion.
-If it moves up, you will have done well.
-Neither outcome is guaranteed.
+• Market conditions change: You lock in a price today and complete in two years.
+If the market moves down in that period, you will have paid more than current market value at completion.
+Gibraltar's market has historically been resilient, but no market is immune to broader conditions.

 The Benefits of Buying Off-Plan

-- New build quality: Modern specification throughout.
-No unexpected maintenance or repair issues in the first years of ownership.
+• New build quality: Modern specification throughout, with no unexpected maintenance or repair issues in the first years of ownership.

-- No chain: Off-plan purchases do not involve a chain of existing owners all trying to move simultaneously.
-The process is simpler in that regard.
+• No chain: Off-plan purchases do not involve a chain of existing owners all trying to move simultaneously, which simplifies the legal process considerably.

 Gibraltar-Specific Considerations